saraclohisey/lab_handbook/Lab_Handbook.md

 * Treat equipment with respect.
 Don't get blood on a centrifuge and not clean it up.

 * Use booking sheets/calendars/diarys.
-If you don't it's your problem.
 Do not use a machine you haven't booked if is booked by someone else, without discussing with them first.
 Your 'just a ten minute spin' might throw off a whole timecourse!

 * If something isn’t working let the responsible person (there will be a sign on the piece of equipment) know so we can get it fixed.

-* Just because other labs have bad habits doesn't mean we should.
+* Just because other labs have bad habits doesn't mean you should.

 * Make sure you have received training if you are using a piece of equipment for the first time.
 Even if you have used such a machine elsewhere.
 This is institute policy.

 ### Useful resources
-- Easter bush data methods club (datamethodsclub@mlist.is.ed.ac.uk) for questions about statistical analysis/ R. Also give lectures on specific topics, like introduction to R.  They are very enthusiastic!
+- Easter bush data methods club (datamethodsclub@mlist.is.ed.ac.uk) for questions about statistical analysis/ R. They meet every Tuesday at 2pm for drop-in sessions.
+Also, they give lectures on specific topics, like introduction to R.  They are very enthusiastic!

 ---
 ## Roles and responsibilities